vmakuru/planets/README.md

 # planets
-This is the README file with all the brains behind the work
+This is all the brains behind the work